 3. Loosen the inner tie rod seal against the boot surface.

-4. Use a wrench and flats on the tie rod to increase or decrease toe angle specifications.
+4. Use a wrench and flats on the tie rod to increase or decrease the toe angle specifications.

 5. Tighten the inner tie rod locknuts.